zijianhuang/webapiclientgen/SettingsExplained.md

 IDictionary<T> and its derived types will always be mapped to respective types.
 Nevertheless, for TypeScript client codes, the mapping is always `{[index:T]:Y}`.

-### HelpStrictMode

-Give TypeScript strict mode more signal for null value in both data models and client API functions.
-The returned types and parameters may be null.
-And some primitive types in data model / interface may be null.

-Except for legacy TypeScript apps that you don't plan to conform to the strict mode, it is recommended to turn this option on.
-For more details, please check [Required, Optional and Nullable in TypeScript](Required-Optional-Nullable).

 ### MaybeNullAttributeOnMethod

 When this setting is on along with HelpStrictMode=true, the return type of API functions associated with MaybeNullAttribute has an alternative type null, so to signal client codes that the return may be null, and the return type of all other functions will be without an alternative type null.